PetervanLunteren/EcoAssist/README.md

 3. During the installation, a file called `EcoAssist` will be created on your desktop.
 The app will open when double-clicked.
 You are free to move this file to a more convenient location.

 ## Update
 To update to the latest version, you'll have to repeat the [download](#download) procedure.
-It will replace all the old files and packages with the new ones.
+If you specified to download it on the same location (so both on the default location, or both on the same custom location), it will replace all the old files and packages with the new ones.
 It's all automatic, you don't have to do anything.

 ## GPU support
 EcoAssist will automatically run on NVIDIA or Apple Silicon GPU if available.
 The appropriate `CUDAtoolkit` and `cuDNN` software is already included in the EcoAssist installation for Windows and Linux.
 If you have NVIDIA GPU available but it doesn't recognise it, make sure you have a [recent driver](https://www.nvidia.com/en-us/geforce/drivers/) installed, then reboot.
 An MPS compatible version of `Pytorch` is included in the installation for Apple Silicon users.
 Please note that applying machine learning on Apple Silicon GPU's is still under beta version.
 That means that you might run into errors when trying to run on GPU.
 My experience is that deployment runs smoothly on GPU, but training throws errors.
 Training on CPU will of course still work.
 The progress window and console output will display whether EcoAssist is running on CPU or GPU.